kermitt2/biblio-glutton/doc/Build-Databases.md

 The command also records, for every PMC ID of the mapping, where its open access full text is:
 NCBI's [PMC Cloud Service](https://pmc.ncbi.nlm.nih.gov/tools/pmcaws/), a public S3 bucket with one prefix per article version.
-Its daily inventory, read in a few minutes, gives the latest version of each article, and with it the PDF, which records with a PMC ID then carry as a `link` of type `application/pdf` next to the PDF on the PMC site (the latter answers scripts with a captcha, the former does not).
+Its inventory, a daily snapshot read in a few minutes, gives the latest version of each article, and with it the PDF, which records with a PMC ID then carry as a `link` of type `application/pdf` next to the PDF on the PMC site (the latter answers scripts with a captcha, the former does not).
 The same bucket PDF is what the `oa` endpoint and the `oaLink` of the lookup responses give for an article whose OpenAlex link is missing or is one of those captcha pages, which is the case for millions of works hosted on PubMed Central.
 Should the inventory be unreachable the mapping is loaded all the same, without the links.
+The inventory does not say whether a version has a PDF, and about two in a hundred have none (a manuscript with only its XML, say): until `pmc_licenses` below has read their metadata, those few links answer 404.

 The license of each article is not in the inventory but in one small metadata object per article version, about eight million of them.
 Fetching them is its own command: